oschweitzer/learning-resources/react_lesson.md

 Like mentioned in the component lifecycle, the best place to do HTTP requests (and especially to get data when our component is created) is in the `componentDidMount()` lifecycle hook, because side effects are authorized there.

-It is recommended to use the [axios](https://github.com/axios/axios) library since it's one of the most popular HTTP library and it's available for frontend code as well as backend code.
+It is recommended to use the [axios](https://github.com/axios/axios) library since it's one of the most popular HTTP library and it's available for frontend code as well as for backend code.

-For example, if I have an application that simulate a blog with posts.
+For example, if I have an application that simulates a blog with posts.

 **Post.js**